 - Your search experience - allows selecting between personalized results with or without location data, and no personalized search results.

 - SafeSearch - here you can choose if you want to filter out adult text, images, and videos (Strict); only adult images and videos (Moderate); or no filtering (Off) from Bing results and suggestions.

 Emptying Windows Search history in Windows Vista and 7

 In Windows Vista and 7, emptying the whole history is not that easy.
 The safest way is to install a free program called CCleaner and make sure the Other Explorer MRUs item is selected in the Windows Explorer section before clicking the Run Cleaner button.

 If you add many files (videos, for example) to Windows Search at once in Windows XP, Windows Search indexing might slow down older computers temporarily while it indexes the new files.
-Windows Vista and 7 are not affected by such behaviour, probably Windows Search is integrated deep into kernel.
+Windows Vista and newer are not affected by such behavior, probably because Windows Search is integrated deep into the kernel.

-You can pause indexing by right-clicking on Windows Search icon (magnifier) in Taskbar Notification area.
+You can pause indexing by right-clicking on the Windows Search icon (magnifier) in the Taskbar Notification area.
 Then click Indexing Status.

-You can also select Snooze Indexing from Windows Search icon right-click menu.
-This disables indexing until next computer restart or until you click the command again.
+You can also select Snooze Indexing from the Windows Search icon's right-click menu.
+This disables indexing until the next computer restart or until you click the command again.

 Select time to snooze indexing for, click the Snooze button, and then click Close.